Congratulations to all who have been selected for Drawn and a sincere thank you to all who submitted work.

 Drawn celebrates this diversity, encouraging artists to explore the gallery using both wall and floor space, utilising both traditional and experimental techniques and technologies.

-Submissions for this exhibition are invited from artists of any background who either draw or explore the concept of drawing in their work, including illustrators, videographers, sculptors, printers, embroiderers, typographers, animators and architects, presenting a multidisciplinary approach to this resurgent medium.
+We welcomed submissions from artists of any background who either draw or explore the concept of drawing in their work, including illustrators, videographers, sculptors, printers, embroiderers, typographers, animators and architects, presenting a multidisciplinary approach to this resurgent medium.

 Our Invited Artist is Norman Ackroyd RA who exhibited with us in 2014 for The Power of the Sea.
 Ackroyd studied at Leeds College of Art from 1956 to 1961, and subsequently at the Royal College of Art, London from 1961 to 1964.
 Ackroyd has had many solo exhibitions, both in Britain and internationally, and has received several public mural commissions.
 He is an elected a Royal Academician in 1991 and was made Senior Fellow, Royal College of Art in 2000 and currently lives and works in London.

-This year’s selection panel includes Martin Clayton, Head of Prints and Drawings at the Royal Collection, Johanna Baring, Director and Curator of The Ingram Collection of Modern British and Contemporary Art and Academicians Peter Randall-Page RA RWA, Sarah Gillespie RWA and Lawrence Nash RWA.
+This year’s selection panel included Martin Clayton, Head of Prints and Drawings at the Royal Collection, Johanna Baring, Director and Curator of The Ingram Collection of Modern British and Contemporary Art and Academicians Peter Randall-Page RA RWA, Sarah Gillespie RWA and Lawrence Nash RWA.
 Biographies are available to download at the bottom of the page.

 Work on Paper Prize - £400 of printing and framing courtesy of Niche Frames, Bristol.
+Winner: Sarah Duncan, Steinn, crayon and charcoal

 Drawn is sponsored by Fresh Contemporary Art Fair.